How Automation Tools Help Making a Patent Monetization Strategy

 Not using the right variation of a term keeps you away from an overlapping product.
 A tool which use machine learning to provide untraceable keyword variation can help you in such instances.

 Neo is one such tool.
 For example, if you are searching for variations of ‘UE’ – User Equipment in telecommunication domain, the tool suggests ‘WTRU’ (Wireless Transmit/Receive Unit) which is highly relevant to UE.
-Now, User Equipment is a very common or general word and thus there are a lot of variation available for it.
+Now, User Equipment is a very common or general word and thus there is a lot of variation available for it.
 It’s difficult for a researcher to think of WTRU while performing the search.

 A researcher may skip it or would find it after a lot of hours of searching.
 Neo, thus, can help you make millions by finding an overlapping product through a keyword variation that you are completely unaware of.